 The on-engine fuel system is virtually self priming.
-Under ordinary circumstances, the engine's electric fuel lift pump. which is energized by the key switch/preheat button, will draw a continuous supply of fuel from the tank.
-This fuel is drawn through the primary filter/water separator to the lift pump, the secondary spin-on filter and to the injection pump.
+Under ordinary circumstances the engine's electric fuel lift pump, which is energized by the key switch/preheat button, will supply a continuous flow of fuel from the tank.
+This fuel is drawn through the fuel/water separator to the engine lift pump, the primary spin-on fuel filter, and the injection pump.